-Curriculum Overview This term students will complete Unit 2: Maintain Animal Accommodation.
-This involves selecting the appropriate housing, taking into account the need for sufficient space and shelter, bedding for comfort and hygiene, furnishings for feeding, watering and enrichment.
-Students will clean and care for a variety of animals and maintain the housing on a regular basis.
+This term students will complete Unit 2: Maintain Animal Accommodation.
+This involves selecting the appropriate housing, taking into account the need for sufficient space and shelter, bedding maintain the housing on a regular basis.
 Students will learn how to work safely while cleaning and caring for animals in order to protect themselves, the animals and others around them.
-Support Materials / Additional suggested activities Websites Blue Cross www.bluecross.org.uk Pet Care www.petcare.org.uk RSPCA www.rspca.org.uk .
-(Continued) If students have their own pets then it would be useful to video themselves cleaning out their accommodation.